-When you perform a squat, you'll find that it’s not just one muscle feeling the burn.
-The primary muscles targeted during a squat are the quadriceps and the hamstrings.
+Continuing to look at squats specifically, the primary muscles targeted are the quadriceps and the hamstrings.
 These two large muscle groups are located in your thighs.
 The gluteus maximus, the largest muscle in your butt, is also a primary muscle that is targeted during a squat.
 You’ll also feel the burn in secondary muscles such as the calf muscles, abdominals, lower-back muscles, obliques and the smaller butt muscles -- the gluteus medius and minimus.

 Strengthen and Tone

-The core muscles are not just the abdominal muscles, but also include the obliques, back muscles and the muscles of the butt and pelvis, according the Harvard Health Publications.
-This girdle of muscles links the upper and lower body, acting as a synergistic balance helping you with daily movements like reaching to pull cereal down for the kiddos in the morning or bending over to pick up a basket full of laundry.
+The core muscles are not just the abdominal muscles, but also include the obliques, back muscles and the muscles of the butt and pelvis, according to the Harvard Health Publications.
+This girdle of muscles links the upper and lower body, acting as a synergistic balance helping you with daily movements like reaching to pull cereal down for the kids in the morning or bending over to pick up a basket full of laundry.
 A strong core also helps to prevent back injuries and improves your posture.

-But squats are nicknamed the king of all exercises because they aid in building muscle mass over your entire body.
+But squats are nicknamed the king of all training exercises because they aid in building muscle mass over your entire body.
 The more muscle you gain, the better off your metabolism is.
-If you’re carrying some extra fat around your midsection, a faster metabolism will help to burn off those pesky fat cells, allowing those beautifully toned muscles to show through.
+If you’re carrying some extra body fat around your midsection, a faster metabolism will help to burn off those pesky fat cells, allowing those beautifully toned muscles to show through.

 Squats are not easy to perform.
 To avoid injury and to get the most out of this exercise, you have to perform them correctly.